 Requirements and progression vary by degree programme, so it is important for you to know the requirements for your degree by consulting our full Terms and Conditions (including the Appendix) and by speaking with your Queen Mary Go Abroad Coordinator.

-We want all of our students to be able to enjoy the international opportunities we offer and get the most out of their placements abroad.
+We want all of our students to be able to enjoy the international opportunities we offer and get the most out of their placements abroad, including students with special educational needs and/or disabilities (SEND).

-You may also be interested in this "Mobility with Disability" guide published by Omio, with some tips and guidance about going abroad with any special educational needs and/or disability.
+You may also be interested in this "Mobility with Disability" guide published by Omio, with some tips and guidance about going abroad as a student with SEND.